screamforzeta/Tsunami-Orchestrator/README.md

 docker build -t orch:latest .
 ```

-**Note:** In some situations, during the Docker image build process, you may encounter errors such as:Add commentMore actions
+**Note:** In some situations, during the Docker image build process, you may encounter errors such as:
 ```bash
 E: Unable to locate package nmap
 E: Unable to locate package ncrack